 Each extension developer maintains their own roadmap and schedule for their extensions, the Launch team does not have control or influence.

 Anyone can build an extension now.
 To get started, go to developer docs.
-Currently all extensions are open to all Launch users, but later this year we will add the ability to build an extension that can only be seen by your company and a whitelist of others that you specify.
+Currently, all extensions are open to all Launch users, but later this year Adobe will add the ability to build an extension that can only be seen by your company and a whitelist of others that you specify.

 Launch.
 Any new deployments done with DTM will need to be migrated eventually as DTM reaches it's sunset phase.